upros/brski-cloud/anima-brski-cloud.md

 ### Bootstrapping with no Owner Registrar

 A pledge is bootstrapping where the owner organization does not yet have an owner registrar deployed.
-The cloud registrer issues a voucher, and the pledge completes trust bootstrap using the cloud registrar.
+The cloud registrar issues a voucher, and the pledge completes trust bootstrap using the cloud registrar.
 The voucher issued by the cloud includes domain information for the owner's {{EST}} service the pledge should use for certificate enrollment.

 In one use case, an organization has an EST service deployed, but does not have yet a BRSKI capable Registrar service deployed.
-The pledge is deployed in the organizations domain, but does not discover a local domain, or owner, registrar.
+The pledge is deployed in the organization's domain, but does not discover a local domain, or owner, registrar.
 The pledge uses the cloud registrar to bootstrap, and the cloud registrar provides a voucher that includes instructions on finding the organization's EST service.

 # Architecture